loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/00-time-overview_en.md

-# Unified Time Chapter: The Nature of Time
+# Unified Time: The Essence of Time

 > *"Time is not one, and time is not many—time is different projections of the same object."*